Our Bilingual School

 Our school is widely recognised both in Australia and internationally as a leader in bilingual education through the success of the outstanding Japanese Bilingual Language Immersion Education.

-Learning a language is the greatest gift we give our children at Huntingdale Primary School.
+Learning a language is the greatest gift we give our students at Huntingdale Primary School.
 Through our exceptional bilingual learning all our children are immersed in Japanese language.
 Research has long recognised immersion as the most natural way for young children to learn language.

 Our school motto is- Engaging Minds Together.

 ‘Minds’ are what benefit from our unique bilingual education.
-The academic rigour and the power of how we work at Huntingdale is in the careful curriculum planning that underpins the learning as one whole.
+The academic rigour and the power of how we work at Huntingdale is in the careful curriculum planning that underpins the learning as a whole.
 Research shows that learning another language stimulates brain development, enhances English literacy skills and improves memory, concentration and numeracy skills.

 Through our bilingual education each day our students develop critical and creative thinking, personal and social skills and intercultural understandings.
 Our students are challenged to see their world using an ‘international lens’ and the experiences offered at the school support this.